jddayley/gasmeter_reader/README.md

 # Gas Meter Reader

 I started from David Padbury's [Power Meter Reader](https://github.com/davidpadbury/power-meter-reader) but made fairly extensive modifications to get it to read my gas meter.
-My gas company is National Grid in Hopkinton, MA.
+My gas company is Eversource in Hopkinton, MA.

 Steps:
 1. Crop down to the meaningful dials on my meter.
 The crop is specific to my meter and camera position.